devilopers-united/chainlink-hackathon/README.md

 # 🧠 AdSpace Protocol

-AdSpace is a decentralized on-chain advertising rental protocol that enables publishers to tokenize ad spaces on their websites as NFTs and allows advertisers to rent them transparently using ETH.
+AdSpace is a decentralized on-chain advertising protocol that enables publishers to tokenize ad spaces on their websites as NFTs and allows advertisers to rent them transparently using ETH.
 The system ensures real-time rental pricing using Chainlink oracles and manages availability through smart contracts.

 This project was built as part of the Chainlink Hackathon.